alicerunsonfedora/fedigardens/README.md

   inclusive, and being accountable in source.
 - Being _frugally_ designed by being lightweight, network-efficient, and native with SwiftUI and other iOS/macOS technologies.

-More information on the objectives of this project can be discovered in the OBJECTIVES.md file, located in the docs of the project's source code.

 ## Building from Source

 **Required Tools**
-- Xcode 13 or later
+- Xcode 14 or later
 - SwiftFormat

 **Optional (but Recommended) Tools**